 3. Figure out how much you can afford to pay on your credit cards each month, and make that a priority.
 You may have to make other sacrifices for a period of time to get rid of this debt.

-4. Consider ways to reduce the interest rate on your credit cards, whether that’s with a 0% interest credit card, a personal loan from a bank, or even possibly a home equity loan.
+4. Consider ways to reduce the interest rate on your credit cards, whether that’s by negotiating down the rate, transferring to a 0% interest credit card, or a personal loan from a bank.

 6. Once your credit card debt is paid off, use the monthly payments to increase that savings cushion to a higher level – maybe something in the $5,000-$10,000 range.